 - Any other tie breaker options that are mutually agreed to by both Players is acceptable as well.

 It’s recommended that you let the course know ahead of time that you are playing Match Play and may require additional holes if a tie occurs after 18 holes.
 Ideally try to you schedule your match on a day and time that is typically slow

 If the weather happens to affect the matches or any if other unforeseen issues arise, then the Committee will make a ruling to determine the best course of action.

 Handicap and Scoring Info

-Once your match is set up, email firstname.lastname@example.org the course and tees you plan to play and your course handicaps will be calculated.
-Your SGA Handicap index will be used to calculated Players course handicaps at 100% with any required tee adjustment.
-If you have GHIN index that has more rounds or is lower than your SGA Index, then GHIN index will be used for courses played outside of SGA events.
+Once your match is set up, email email@example.com the course and tees you plan to play and your course handicaps will be calculated.
+Your SGA Handicap index will be used to calculated Players’ course handicaps at 100% with any required tee adjustment inside or outside the typical saturday.

-The Player with the lower course handicap does not get any strokes.
+The player with the lower course handicap does not get any strokes.
 The other Player will get strokes based on the difference between the 2 handicaps.
-For example: Player A has a course handicap of 10 and Player B has a Handicap of 17, then B gets 7 strokes on the handicap holes 1 thru 7 as show on the course scorecard for the tees played.
-Keep in mind seniors and ladies hole handicaps are sometimes different then the regular tees.
+For example, Player A has a course handicap of 10 and Player B has a Handicap of 17, then B gets 7 strokes on the handicap holes 1 through 7 as shown on the course scorecard for the tees played.
+Keep in mind seniors and ladies hole handicaps are sometimes different than the regular tees.
 Any strokes are received are based on the hole handicaps of the tees you play from.